mapkts/fcc/README.md

 ## License

-`fcc` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+`fcc` is distributed under the terms of either the MIT license or the Apache License (Version 2.0).

 See the [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) files in this repository for more information.